 1.3 Where approved by the building code official, interpolation between exceptions 1, 1.1 and 1.2 is permitted.

 2. Reduced building performance factor.
-For projects utilizing the IECC C407 "Total Building Performance" compliance path, the on-site renewable energy generation system is not required where the building performance factor (BPF) is not less than 3 percent lower than the maximum building performance factor (BPF) permitted cumulatively by all other sections of this code.
+For projects utilizing the IECC C407 Total Building Performance compliance path, the on-site renewable energy generation system is not required where the building performance factor (BPF) is at least than 3 percent lower than the maximum building performance factor (BPF) permitted cumulatively by all other sections of the IECC.

 2.1.
-Where the building performance factor (BPF) is not less than 1 percent lower than the building performance factor (BPF) required cumulatively by other sections of this code, the size of the on-site renewable energy generation system may be reduced by 1/3.
+Where the building performance factor (BPF) is not less than 1 percent lower than the building performance factor (BPF) required cumulatively by other sections of the IECC, the size of the on-site renewable energy generation system may be reduced by 1/3.

 2.2.
-Where the building performance factor (BPF) is not less than 2 percent lower than the building performance factor (BPF) required cumulatively by other sections of this code, the size of the on-site renewable energy generation system may be reduced by 2/3.
+Where the building performance factor (BPF) is not less than 2 percent lower than the building performance factor (BPF) required cumulatively by other sections of the IECC, the size of the on-site renewable energy generation system may be reduced by 2/3.

 3. Transfer to an affordable housing project.
-Where approved by the department, all or part of the required on-site renewable energy generation system may be replaced by construction of a system that is 50 percent of the required system size when located on an existing affordable housing project within unincorporated King County, or 75 percent of the required system size when located on a new construction affordable housing project within King County.
+The department may waive all or part of the required on-site renewable energy generation system if the applicant constructs a renewable energy generation system on an affordable housing project in unincorporated King County.

+3.1.
+The size of the system built on the affordable housing project shall be:

+3.1.1.
+50 percent of the size of the system not being built on site if located on an existing affordable housing project; or

+3.1.2.
+75 percent of the size of the system not being built on site if located on a new construction affordable housing project.

+3.2.
 Documentation demonstrating that the renewable energy generation system has been installed on the affordable housing project site, the system is fully operational, and ownership has been transferred to the owner of the affordable housing project, shall be submitted before issuance of the certificate of occupancy.

-3.1.
+3.3.
 Such a transfer shall only be available if an affordable housing project is available to accept the renewable energy system.
 There is no assurance that such a project location will be available.
-It is the owner's responsibility to locate and coordinate with the affordable housing project, and to ensure installation is completed in a timely manner.

-3.2.
-It is the owner's responsibility to locate and coordinate with the affordable housing project, and to ensure that the installation is completed in a timely manner.
+It is the applicant's responsibility to locate and coordinate with the affordable housing project, and to ensure installation is completed in a timely manner.

 4. Transfer to a Washington state agency program.
 Where approved by the department, all or part of the required renewable energy generation system may be replaced by a contribution of $2.50 for each required watt of installed capacity to a solar energy fund managed by a Washington state agency that will provide solar energy installations for affordable housing projects.
 Documentation demonstrating that the contribution has been received by the state agency shall be submitted before issuance of the certificate of occupancy.